Bynder/gathercontent-gather-ui/lib/GuideCard/README.md

 # GuideCard
-Several components that can be combined to create a setup guide card
+several components that can be combined to create a setup guide card
 # GuideCard.Container
 The containing card
 ### Props